darryl-snow/snowman/readme.md

 ## Contributing

 I'll happily accept feedback, comments, and of course pull requests.
-Please use the Github issue tracker for reporting bugs and send any feedback to (snowman@yourweb.expert)[mailto:snowman@yourweb.expert]
+Please use the Github issue tracker for reporting bugs and send any feedback to [snowman@yourweb.expert](mailto:snowman@yourweb.expert)

 ## Author

-Made with &hearts; by [Darryl Snow](https://yourweb.expert).
+Made with &hearts; by [Darryl Snow](https://yourweb.expert).<br>
 [@dazsnow](https://www.twitter.com/dazsnow)